cloudlena/dotfiles/README.md

 ## Installation

-1. Run the following command (warning: this may install and/or remove software and change your configs!):
+1. Run the following command:

+    **WARNING: This may install and/or remove software and change your configs!**

     ```shell
     $ bash <(curl -s https://raw.githubusercontent.com/mastertinner/dotfiles/master/init.sh)